mtiller/ModelicaBook/text/source/components/components/speed_comps.rst

 .. literalinclude:: /ModelicaByExample/Components/SpeedMeasurement/Components/SampleHold.mo
    :language: modelica

-Behaviorally, there is not difference between this estimation technique and our previous implementation of :ref:`sample-and-hold`.
+Behaviorally, there is no difference between this estimation technique and our previous implementation of :ref:`sample-and-hold`.
 But our approach is different this time because we have wrapped that estimation technique in a reusable component model.